Home » Real Food » Simple Homemade Chèvre

 The key to tasty cheese is good milk.
 There are some tricks to making sure you have the best-tasting goat’s milk.
 That includes having the right equipment and using a good teat wash.
 Cleanliness during the milk handling process is essential.

-Starting Chèvre
+The Basics of Starting Chèvre

 Chèvre is the easiest cheese in the world to make, and it’s very forgiving.
 Perfect for a novice.
 To begin, I bought a 5-packet starter culture from everyone’s favorite, New England Cheesemaking Supply Co.
 This is also where I got my little basket mold and butter muslin for draining, but you could improvise these materials with a colander and a clean cotton pillowcase.